Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: Introduction

 \section{Introduction}

-The spatial structure of a biological community is a fundamental subject in mathematical ecology and in particular the spatial distribution formed by dispersive motions of populations with intra- and inter- specific interactions.
-(See for instance Keller-Segel \cite{KS70}, Gurney-Nisbet \cite{GN75}, \cite{GN76}, Mimura-Murray \cite{MM}, Shigesada-Kawasaki-Teramoto \cite{SKT}).
-In this paper, the spatial behavior of a population of competitive species is studied.
-The dispersive motion of an individual in its environment is realized as the result of various kinds of biological effects, as heterogeneity of environmental conditions, mutual attractive or repulsive interactions with the other individuals, competition for resources and localization of the offspring during a reproduction event.
+The spatial structure of a biological community and in particular the spatial distribution formed by dispersive motions of populations with intra- and inter- specific interactions is a fundamental subject in mathematical ecology \citeaffixed{KS70,GN76,GN75,MM,MY,SKT}{see e.g.}.
+In the present work, the spatial behavior of a population of competitive species is studied.
+The dispersive motion of an individual in its environment is modeled as the result of various kinds of biological effects, such as heterogeneity of environmental conditions, mutual attractive or repulsive interactions with other individuals and competition for resources.
 These different effects will be modeled by local interaction kernels depending on the type of the individual and acting either on its spatial parameters or on its ecological parameters.

 \me The population is composed of $M$ sub-populations (species) characterized by different phenotypes.
 Each species has its own spatial and ecological dynamics depending on the spatial and genetic characteristics of the whole population.
-We assume that each individual (of a given type) motion is driven by a diffusion process on $\mathbb{R}^d$ whose coefficients depend on the spatial repartition of the different species around.
+We assume that the motion of each individual (of a given type) is driven by a diffusion process on $\mathbb{R}^d$ whose coefficients depend on the spatial repartition of the different species around.
 Moreover, the individuals may reproduce and die, either from their natural death or because of the competition pressure for sharing resources.
 Each species has its own growth rate.
 The competition pressure of an individual of type $j$ on an individual of type $i$ depends both on the location of these individuals and on their type.
-It is not assumed to be symmetric on $i,j$.
-If $i=j$, it is called intra-specific competition and inter-specific in case $i\neq j$.
+It is called intra-specific competition if $i=j$, and inter-specific in case $i\neq j$.
+It is not assumed to be symmetric in $(i,j)$.

+We describe the stochastic dynamics of such a population by an individual-based model.
+Each individual is characterized by its type and its spatial location.
+Because of the births and deaths of individuals, the population doesn't live in a vector space of positions.
+We model its dynamics as a Markov process with values in the $M$-dimensional vector space of $\mathbb{R}^d$-point measures.

+We introduce the charge capacity parameter $K$ describing the order of the population size so that, to be consistent, the individuals are weighted by ${1\over K}$.
+The existence of the population process is obtained by standard arguments.
+Then, large population asymptotics is studied, using classic tools for the convergence of measure valued processes.